Get competitive quotes from top companies.See Your Rates

 This legislation is used to regulate claims and provide certain protections to North Carolina consumers, for example:

-Guarantee on Death Claims: If an insurance company is unable to make payments on death claims or becomes insolvent, the North Carolina Life and Health Insurance Guaranty Association will cover up to $300,000 of death benefits, and up to $100,000 in cash reimbursement.
-This is so that consumers have confidence that their beneficiaries will receive at least some of their death benefit, but the amount is the same regardless of how much the policy is worth.
+Guarantee on Death Claims: If an insurance company is unable to make payments on death claims or becomes insolvent, the North Carolina Life and Health Insurance Guaranty Association will cover up to $300,000 of death benefits.
+It will also cover up to $100,000 in cash reimbursement.
+This is so that consumers have confidence that their beneficiaries will receive at least some of their death benefit.
+But the amount is the same regardless of how much the policy is worth.

 Readability of Insurance Policy: In order to protect consumers from confusing and potentially misleading insurance jargon, North Carolina requires a certain degree of “readability” on all insurance policies.
 According to state law, the policy should be written in a way such that all words used are widely understood, stated plainly, and not confusing.